 - Leppik IE, Patel SI.
 Intramuscular and rectal therapies of acute seizures.
 Epilepsy Behav 2015; 49:307-312.

 Conflicts of Interest Statement: The authors have disclosed no relevant conflicts of interest.

-Version History First electronically published in May 2012; re-copy-edited in November 2015 by Sean Marks MD – reference #6 added and incorporated into the text.
+Version History First electronically published in May 2012; re-copy-edited in November 2015 by Sean Marks MD; re-edited again in June 2021.

 Fast Facts and Concepts are edited by Sean Marks MD (Medical College of Wisconsin) and associate editor Drew A Rosielle MD (University of Minnesota Medical School), with the generous support of a volunteer peer-review editorial board, and are made available online by the Palliative Care Network of Wisconsin (PCNOW); the authors of each individual Fast Fact are solely responsible for that Fast Fact’s content.
 The full set of Fast Facts are available at Palliative Care Network of Wisconsin with contact information, and how to reference Fast Facts.

 Copyright: All Fast Facts and Concepts are published under a Creative Commons Attribution-NonCommercial 4.0 International Copyright (http://creativecommons.org/licenses/by-nc/4.0/).
 Fast Facts can only be copied and distributed for non-commercial, educational purposes.
 If you adapt or distribute a Fast Fact, let us know!